Earned Value Analysis to Know Real Health and Performance of Your Project.

-The Project or Program Managers usually evaluate the Triple Constraints i.e. Time, Scope and Cost.
+The Project/Program Managers usually evaluate the triple constraints i.e. Time, Scope and Cost.
 While evaluating this IRON TRIANGLE, they are trying to judge if the ongoing project is following the approved budget.
-Additionally, they want to understand if the project is on schedule – are our deliverables meeting the expected scope?
+Additionally, they want to understand if the project is on schedule - are our deliverables meeting the expected scope?

 What should you mean by EARNED VALUE ANALYSIS? - It is an objective method to measure project performance in terms of scope, time and cost.
 It helps the relevant stakeholders to measure the project health and project performance at any given moment of its execution.